 Trust Accounting Boundaries and IOLTA Compliance

-Every law firm operates with at least two distinct pools of money: the firm's operating account and one or more client trust accounts.
-Client funds held in trust, whether in an IOLTA (Interest on Lawyers' Trust Accounts) pooled account or individual client trust accounts, belong to the client.
-They are not firm assets.
-This distinction is the single most important boundary that law firm accounts payable must respect, and the consequences of crossing it are severe.
+Every law firm operates with at least two pools of money: the firm's operating account and one or more client trust accounts.
+Client funds held in trust, whether in an IOLTA pooled account or individual client trust account, belong to the client.
+ABA Model Rule 1.15 (Safekeeping Property) sets the baseline: keep client property separate, maintain complete records, and notify clients when funds are received or disbursed on their behalf.
+State rules vary, but the AP boundary is always strict.

 The AP function sits dangerously close to this boundary because vendor payments can involve both firm obligations and client-reimbursable costs.
 Four scenarios create the highest risk: